February 16, 2026

 He, under the impression that the US, the richest country by far, is somehow not doing well enough, is devastating world economies who've grown to be too dependent on the US.

-That's just an example.
-We hate to admit it, but despite his many flaws, President Trump is still, relatively speaking, a reasonable man who's got many things to worry about, such as his businesses, legacy, and financial backers at home and overseas.
+If you think things couldn't get worse, Mr. Trump still, relatively speaking, has a few things to worry about, such as his businesses, legacy, and financial backers at home and overseas.
 What is to happen to the world, when the likes of his more hawkish advisors grab hold of this presidency?
 Let that sink in.

 So, in the spirit of honoring the undeniable human right of self-determination, we'd like to put forth the proposition that, either the whole world must be allowed to vote in the elections of each of the permanent members of the UNSC, or, on a more serious note - we need immediate UN reforms.
 Of course, we're only aiming for the latter.